kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

 jupyter notebook --allow-root
 ```

-You should see output like this:
+Your output should be similar to this:

 ```SHELL
 [I 21:17:37.473 NotebookApp] Writing notebook server cookie secret to /root/.local/share/jupyter/runtime/notebook_cookie_secret